rhughes42/legal-eagle/README.md

-# Pandektes LegalEagle API
+# LegalEagle API

-Pandektes LegalEagle is a NestJS service for ingesting, enriching, and querying legal documents.
-It provides a GraphQL API for uploads and metadata management, Prisma/PostgreSQL for persistence, optional OpenAI-powered extraction, and a small REST surface for health checks and Swagger documentation.
+LegalEagle is a NestJS service for ingesting, enriching, and querying legal documents.
+It provides a GraphQL API for uploads and metadata management, Prisma/PostgreSQL for persistence, optional OpenAI-powered extraction, and a small REST surface for health checks and (WIP) Swagger documentation.

 ## Core Capabilities